SeattleTestbed/ipinfo/README.md

 This creates a file domainnamedata.
 Note, if you need to stop and start this due to your network being disconnected, etc., you can look for the last valid line number (grep -n) and then use tail -n +lineno to find out where to resume from.

-**Before you do the above, remember to backup the iplist file**

-For example:
+You can modify your iplist file so that you resume from where you left off, however **before you alter the iplist file, remember to back it up.**

+Here is an example of how to resume execution:
 ````
 tail domainnamedata
 mv iplist fulliplist